vardumper/craft-prompt-db/README.md

 # Prompt DB

-An experimental use of chatgpt to turn natural language into database queries
+An experimental use of chatgpt to turn natural language into database queries and code examples.

 ## Requirements